 Resizing text in Photoshop seems like a simple task, and there are many different ways to do it.
-The only problem is that some methods create new issues that you may not know how to deal with.
 The easiest method to resize text isn’t always the most appropriate for your project.
 That’s why learning the following methods will help prevent any frustrations over resizing your Photoshop text.

 Ultimately, the best way is whatever works for you.
 For that reason, I’m sharing three different techniques to resize your text in Photoshop so you can figure out which technique works best for your designs.

 Once you have some text on the canvas, select the Move Tool (V).